Credit Risk

 Want to learn more about Buy Now, Pay Later?
 Read our other articles on the topic:

-Access additional related insights here.
+Access additional related insights on our Market Pulse hub.

 * The opinions, estimates and forecasts presented herein are for general information use only.
 This material is based upon information that we consider to be reliable, but we do not represent that it is accurate or complete.
 No person should consider distribution of this material as making any representation or warranty with respect to such material and should not rely upon it as such.
 Equifax does not assume any liability for any loss that may result from the reliance by any person upon any such information or opinions.
 Such information and opinions are subject to change without notice.
 The opinions, estimates, forecasts, and other views published herein represent the views of the presenters as of the date indicated and do not necessarily represent the views of Equifax or its management.